Nonparametric methods controlling the median of the false discovery proportion: Closed testing and admissibility of

 \begin{proposition} Suppose Assumption \ref{asssym} holds.
 Then for every $I\in\C$, the local test $\lt_I$ is valid for $\alpha=0.5$, in the sense that if $H_I$ is true, then $\mathbb{P}(\lt_I=1)\leq 0.5.$ \end{proposition}

-We now investigate which $I$ is in $\X$, i.e, which intersection hypotheses are rejected by the closed testing procedure. \begin{proposition} Consider the closed testing procedure based on the local tests defined by equation \eqref{deflocalbasic}.
+Proofs are in section \ref{appproofs}.
+We now investigate which $I$ are in $\X$, i.e, which intersection hypotheses are rejected by the closed testing procedure. \begin{proposition} Consider the closed testing procedure based on the local tests defined by equation \eqref{deflocalbasic}.
 For any $I\in \C$, we have $I\in\X$ if and only if $R_I>R^-$, where we recall that $R^-=R^-_{\{1,...,m\}}$. \end{proposition}

 Next we investigate what bounds the above closed testing procedure provides.
 For $I\in \C$, note that